Education

 • Wellbeing

-Results of any assessments will inform the provision that is put in place for students, as reflected in our Kickstart SEND offer.
-These support strategies will be documented in individual Kickstart Support Plans and will be shared with parents/ carers, as well as staff.
+Results of any assessments will inform the provision that is put in place for students, as reflected in our Kickstart offer.

 Key formal assessment dates